-- 1. Buildings in Parcel 17 shall be limited to a maximum height of 3 stories. - Uses in Parcel 19 shall be limited to retail sales, neighborhood convenience, eating establishments (including drive through), banks, business service establishments, health services, dry cleaners, chapels, offices, clinics, personal service establishments, and multi-family.
+- 1. Buildings in Parcel 17 shall be limited to a maximum height of 3 stories.
+Commercial uses in Parcel 17 shall be limited to neighborhood commercial uses in a neo-traditional design. - 2.
+Uses in Parcel 19 shall be limited to retail sales, neighborhood convenience, eating establishments (including drive through), banks, business service establishments, hotels, health services, dry cleaners, chapels, offices, clinics, personal service establishments, and multi-family.
 All multi-family buildings shall maintain a minimum setback of 75 feet from any commercial building or its associated loading or service area.